huberthickman/network_speedtest_dashboard/README.md

 # Network Speed Test Result app

-This is R/Shiny applicaton that takes the output generated from Ookla's command line speedtest <https://www.speedtest.net/apps/cli> and displays both upload and download speeds over time.
+This is a R/Shiny applicaton that takes the output generated from Ookla's command line speedtest <https://www.speedtest.net/apps/cli> and displays both upload and download speeds over time.
 I have been having network issues of late from my ISP and this little app allows me to look and see upload and download speeds at a glance.

 There is a [sample bash script](utils/speedtest_job.sh) in the utils folder that will create a row in a csv file.
 You can run this script from cron at your desired frequency.
 I run this hourly with a few on the half hour at known peak times of performance degradation.
 This can't really be run on a continuous basis; hence you may miss some of the peaks and valleys of performance.